kamalkolisetty/MovieSearch-IMDB-resembler/README.md

 - View a list of search results with movie posters and basic information.
 - Click on a movie to view detailed information including the poster, title, year, ratings, plot, actors, and more.

-## Demo

-Include a link to a live demo of your application if available.

 ## Technologies Used